DangHa/genetic_algorithm_timetable/README.md

 ## Description

-Improving the GA by applying the eugenics to optimize the running time and detect the local maximum in a non-convex optimization problem
+Improving the GA by applying the eugenics to optimize the running time and escape from local maxima in a non-convex optimization problem

 **Input**: